UnrelatedString/purescript-typelevel-html-tag-symbols/README.md

 # purescript-typelevel-html-tag-symbols

-Literally just a typeclass relating HTML tag names to the corresponding element types.
-Not closed/sealed--I trust you have your reasons ;)
+Literally just a mapping between HTML tag names and the corresponding element types.